andredemari/diyBMSv4/README.md

 This is my port of Stuart Pittaway's excellent diyBMS ver 4 project

 In this port the ESP8266 Controller has been replaced by an ESP32 and various changes have been made to support my local needs.
+If you are looking for a straight port to ESP32 of Stuart's project, check out the 'Vanilla' branch.
+Note: Because of the way serial ports work in ESP32, the Cell module firmware from this fork must be used.
+Cell modules programmed with the original firmware will not work.

 Main changes are :-
 * New Controller PCB design with ESP32 module ( a Lolin 32 Lite easily available on AliExpress)